jackrosenthal/puzzle-challenge/README.rst

 You're going to want to make sure the competition has a good balance of obscurity and effort-based puzzles.
-Too much effort-based puzzles, and you'll just get the people who dedicate a lot of time to the puzzles in first place, and if too much obscurity-based puzzles, people will become loose engagement.
+Too much effort-based puzzles, and you'll just get the people who dedicate a lot of time who win, and if too much obscurity-based puzzles, people will loose engagement.

 Considerations
 ~~~~~~~~~~~~~~